panda3d/panda3d-docs/programming/networking/distributed/distributed-object.rst

 and hence to other clients as needed and will update them.
 As you see, you can simply send data to the server with a self.sendUpdate call.
-There is also another method called :meth:`.DistributedObjectAI.sendUpdateToAvatarId` which accepts a doId of a client and will send the message directly to it.
-This method is only available on the AI and UD side.
+There is also another method called :meth:`.DistributedObjectAI.sendUpdateToAvatarId` which accepts a :term:`doId` of a client and will send the message directly to it.
+This method is only available on the :term:`AI` and :term:`UD` side.

 the b_foo (b\_ stands for both) method will update both, the local object as well as send the data to the server.
 This can usually easily be achived by